Nile5h03/Vendora/README.md

 > **_“From product to purchase, simplified.”_**

 ## 🔍 About
-**Vendora** is a modern e-commerce platform that bridges the gap between buyers and sellers.

 Vendora is a next-generation e-commerce platform that bridges the gap between vendors and customers by offering a seamless shopping experience.
 It focuses on simplicity, speed, and reliability—helping customers discover products effortlessly while empowering vendors with powerful tools to manage sales and grow their business.